-If you are unable to pay fees by the due date you may apply in writing to the Deputy Registrar (Student Services) for an extension of time, which may be granted in extenuating circumstances.
+If you are unable to pay fees by the due date you may apply to the Deputy Registrar (Student Services) for an extension of time, which may be granted in extenuating circumstances paid after that time (see Fees below) unless the student has permission from the Deputy Registrar (Student Services).
+Payment may be made through the mail in which case it is important that the student registration number be given accurately.
+Cash should not be sent through the mail.

 If a student is unable to pay the fees the enrolment form must still be lodged with the Cashier and the student will be issued with a 'nil' receipt.
 The student is then indebted to the University and must pay the fees by the end of the second week of the session for which enrolment is being effected.
-Penalties apply if fees are paid after that time (see Fees below).
-Payment may be made through the mail in which case it is important that the student registration number be given accurately.
+Penalties apply if fees are